AnotherJohnH/Zif/README.md

 that are compatible with the Linux installed on the Kindle3.
 The original ARMv6 Raspberry Pi running a Debian based Linux has been found to be suitable platform to build the Kindle3 version.

-### Emscripten
+### Browser (via Emscripten)

 Uses the SDL2 library supplied with Emscripten.
+Some re-work/conditonal compilation will be required to make it work.

 ### iOS

-Requires access to a source installation of SDL2 which is built into a linSDL2.a as part of the appliacation build process.
+Requires access to a source installation of SDL2 which is built into a linSDL2.a as part of the application build process.

+Build of an actual app has not been achieved yet, and may not be easily achievable without an Xcode project file.

 ### Android